MAY 19, 2023

 Nestled within the historic Kasbah district, this gallery showcased a diverse collection of exquisite artwork, ranging from traditional Moroccan masterpieces to contemporary creations.
 The gallery's ambiance was both inviting and inspiring, with soft lighting and carefully curated displays that enhanced the appreciation of each piece.

 This boutique is part of El Fenn hotel and rooftop and offers curated beauty and a touch of Moroccan elegance.
 Here, you can find the best of local artisan homewares, clothing, and furniture.

 Get the Music Playlist from Riad Sakkan on Spotify to get in the mood when packing for your trip;

 Transportation: The best way to explore Marrakech is by car or with a guide.
 With your own vehicle, you can reach remote places that are relatively poorly connected.
 There are many Moroccan car rental companies, such as Medloc Maroc, where you can negotiate better prices.

-What to wear: Morocco is a Muslim country, and you should dress accordingly: Avoid unnecessarily slinky dresses and only show as little bare skin as possible.
+What to wear: Morocco is a Muslim country, and you should follows these tips to dress accordingly in Marrakech: Avoid unnecessarily slinky dresses and only show as little bare skin as possible.
 Kimonos, Pants, Long Dresses and Headwraps are most welcome.